 Global Investment Performance Standards (“GIPS”)

 As of January 1, 2015, firms claiming compliance with the GIPS Standards must notify the CFA Institute.
-Firms will have until June 30, 2015 to submit notification to comply.
+Firms will have until June 30, 2015, to submit a notification to comply.
 Please click here for further information.

-CCLS is Here to Help throughout 2015!
-For more information about how we can customize an outsourced compliance consultation solutions for you, please contact us at (619) 278-0020 or firstname.lastname@example.org.
+Core Compliance is Here to Help throughout 2015!
+For more information about how we can customize outsourced compliance consultation solutions for you, please contact us at (619) 278-0020 to schedule a consultation.